 - Provide their contact information (name, phone number/email address).

 - Accept MIT guidelines for campus access and agree to adhere to MIT rules/protocols.

 - Submit a daily health attestation.

-- Attest that they have been fully vaccinated against Covid-19 or have a religious belief or medical condition that prevents them from receiving the vaccine.
+- Attest that their Covid-19 vaccines are up to date (including boosters) or that they have a religious belief or medical condition that prevents them from receiving the vaccine.